zenml-io/zenml/docs/book/mlops_stacks/model_deployers/seldon.md

 ---
-description: Deploy Machine Learning model to Kubernetes with Seldon Core
+description: How to deploy models to Kubernetes with Seldon Core
 ---

 The Seldon Core Model Deployer is one of the available flavors of the [Model Deployer](./overview.md)